downfa11/cursus/docs/core/server.md

 ## Purpose and Scope

-This document describes the Server System in go-broker, which is responsible for accepting TCP connections, managing concurrent client sessions, and routing commands to the appropriate subsystems.
+This document describes the Server System in cursus, which is responsible for accepting TCP connections, managing concurrent client sessions, and routing commands to the appropriate subsystems.

 The server implements a bounded worker pool pattern to handle connections efficiently and exposes multiple network ports for different purposes.